astropy/astropy/docs/io/ascii/write.rst

 Machine-Readable Table Format
 -----------------------------

-The American Astronomical Society Journal's `Machine-Readable Table (MRT)
+The American Astronomical Society Journals' `Machine-Readable Table (MRT)
 <https://journals.aas.org/mrt-standards/>`_ format consists of single file with
 the table description header and the table data itself.
 MRT is similar to the `CDS <http://vizier.u-strasbg.fr/doc/catstd.htx>`_ format standard, but differs